benhc123/debate/README.md

 3. Address is verified against election commission records
 4. Code is sent to user via postal mail
 5. User enters code into application
-6. Account is verified.
+6. Account is verified

 A new account cannot be created without falsifying election commission records.

 # Participation